 We also use transperineal ultrasound.
 This allows us to visualise the bladder neck and watch whether it rotates and descends when under pressure like with a cough (watching for urethral hypermobility).
 It also allows us to visualise a pelvic floor contraction and ascertain whether it is possible to stop the descent of the bladder with the use of the pelvic floor, or not.

-Full body asessment.
-We will also be booking at your whole body especially your ribs and your abdominal wall.
+Full body asessment: We will also be looking at your whole body especially your ribs and your abdominal wall.
 We need a lot of information in order to figure out all the contributing factors.

 The treatment is different for each and every person, but may include: